 We hike on private land or on federal Lolo National Forest property.
 Water is provided during and after all hikes, and we’ll give you as much notice as possible if we must cancel a hike due to extreme weather or poor air quality conditions.
 Reservations are recommended, and 24-hours’ notice is required if you must cancel a hike reservation.
 We limit our intake of new dogs to be sure we give our absolute best attention to pets already in our care.
 If you’re an existing client, click here to schedule services, review your pet’s history, or make a payment online.

 We limit our capacity for group hikes and our waiting list for new clients is usually several months (and occasionally as long as twelve months).
-Call now to get on our waiting list!
+Call now or click here to get on our waiting list!

 Of course, your dog must be fairly reliable off-leash, physically healthy, and enjoy hiking with a group.
 We will do our best to keep your dog safe and accounted for at all times, but there are significant risks involved in off-leash dog hikes in the woods.
 Some dogs may run away as the result of unpredictable encounters with horses or deer, while others simply become disoriented or choose to not stay with the pack.